In Exercises 5–20, find the range, variance, and standard deviati... | Channels for Pearson+

 Standard Deviation

 Standard deviation is the square root of the variance and provides a measure of the average distance of each data point from the mean.
-It is expressed in the same units as the data, making it more interpretable than variance.
-A smaller standard deviation indicates that the ages of the players are clustered closely around the mean, while a larger standard deviation suggests a wider spread of ages among the players.
+It is expressed in the same units as the original data, making it more interpretable.
+A smaller standard deviation suggests that the data points are closer to the mean, while a larger standard deviation indicates more variability in smoking habits among the surveyed individuals.

 Recommended video: